An Unmarried Woman – 1978

 But I completely disagree.
 The critic who wrote that obviously didn’t watch the end of the movie.
 So she has been dating Saul, and is falling in love with him.
 In fact, he has broached the subject of marriage.
 He has a place in Vermont in which he will be staying for 5 months.
 He asks her to go with him.
 The point is that she says no. She has learned to be happy with her newfound independence and is not ready to give it up.

-Jill Clayburgh won the Academy Award for her performance, and there is no denying that she did a good job.
+Jill Clayburgh unfortunately didn’t win the Academy Award for her performance, but there is no denying that she did a good job.
 She portrayed the raw emotions and vulnerability of her character with depth and skill.
-But I really enjoyed Alan Bates’ performance as well.
+And I really enjoyed Alan Bates’ performance as well.
 He was such a good guy, though he was not perfect.
 He seemed to be emotionally rushing Erica, which had the effect of pushing her away a little.
 In fact, I think the two of them had a very good on-screen chemistry, elevating the film from simply average to quite good.